-Waterbodies, the breathable spaces that majorly encompass the void in the urban fabric are naturally the key to healthy living environments.
-Right from the birth of the waterbody, it undergoes a traceable morphogenesis over a period of time, witnessing diverse environmental conditions and user nature.
-With the steady increase in the density of urban fabric, these breathable zones have become un-noticeably sizeable.
+Water bodies, the breathable spaces that majorly encompass the void in the urban fabric are naturally the key to healthy living environments.
+Right from the birth of the waterbody, it undergoes traceable morphogenesis over a period of time, witnessing diverse environmental conditions and user nature.
+With the steady increase in the density of the urban fabric, these breathable zones have become un-noticeably sizeable.
 This obscured the vision of the water bodies amongst the tall, dense skyline of the cities.
-Though the large waterbodies occupied a major part of the skyline, small ones were left as un-noticed ground in the middle of dense urban figures.
+Though the large water bodies occupied a major part of the skyline, small ones were left as the un-noticed ground in the middle of dense urban figures.

-The fresh water bodies that have higher impact on the surrounding urban life tend to have a part in the lifestyle of the people.
+The freshwater bodies that have a higher impact on the surrounding urban life tend to have a part in the lifestyle of the people.
 They are generally the major water source for the population and are traditionally a place of congregation.
-Farming communities of India are majorly dependant on fresh water bodies such as river for potable water & irrigation and worship them as a part of their living culture.
+Farming communities of India are majorly dependant on freshwater bodies such as river for potable water & irrigation and worship them as a part of their living culture.

 Over time, when waterbodies lack significant user access, they form areas of urban blight and lose their function.
-Many urban waterbodies have been victims to Garbage dumping, antisocial activities etc. due to human ignorance.
+Many urban water bodies have been victims of Garbage dumping, antisocial activities, etc. due to human ignorance.
 These altogether reflect on the environmental cycle in the zone that brings a drift in the health of the neighborhood.
-Issues such as recent urban floods in India came into picture due to the improper functioning of the neglected waterbodies and their underground network.
-Their impact on the diminishing flora and fauna has also intensified the effects of Natural disasters such as cyclone.
-The urban blight brought in unhealthy transformation of environment letting it fail in the natural protection against disasters.
+Issues such as recent urban floods in India came into picture due to the improper functioning of the neglected water bodies and their underground network.
+Their impact on the diminishing flora and fauna has also intensified the effects of Natural disasters such as a cyclone.
+The urban blight brought in the unhealthy transformation of the environment letting it fail in natural protection against disasters.

 Water clogging was the primary cause of the ‘Un-natural flood disaster’ in Chennai.
 Many neglected wetlands that were victims to encroachments, failed to regulate the water flow and became the major cause for the ‘urban flood’.

-Various schemes have been brought in at both community and regional level for protection & restoration of natural bodies to retrieve the healthy environmental cycle for a ‘healthy living’.
-In the end, the life of waterbodies are actually the life of us humans; for we are nature.
+Various schemes have been brought in at both community and regional levels for protection & restoration of natural bodies to retrieve the healthy environmental cycle for ‘healthy living’.
+In the end, the life of water bodies are actually the life of us humans; for we are nature.